bpucker/FlavonoidFriday/README.md

 ### (30) Anthocyanin transport in sweetpotato ###

-> **_<a href="https://github.com/bpucker/FlavonoidFriday">TWEET</a>:_** IbGSTF4 was identified as anthocyanin transporter in sweetpotato.
-Gene expression correlates with anthocyanin pigmentation and the tt19 mutant was completemented #FlavonoidFriday (details:)
+> **_<a href="https://github.com/bpucker/FlavonoidFriday">TWEET</a>:_** IbGSTF4 was identified as anthocyanin transport-associated protein in sweetpotato.
+Gene expression correlates with anthocyanin pigmentation and the tt19 mutant was completemented #FlavonoidFriday (details: https://bit.ly/2WXA27m)

 [Kou et al., 2019](https://doi.org/10.1016/j.plaphy.2018.12.028) identified a glutathione S-transferase in sweetpotato (_IbGSTF4_, _Ipomoea batatas_) that is involved in the anthocyanin transport.
 The first evidence for the identification was high sequence similarity to the previously chracterized AN9 in petunia.